rosesause0/bedrockpairity/README.md

 # bedrockparity
-Brings features and quirks from Bedrock to Java
+Bringing features and quirks from Bedrock to Java

 ## Implemented Features